-This step should be done just before serving.
+Do this just before serving.
 Add a little sugar on top of each creme brulee and use a blowtorch to caramelize the sugar until browned.
-Being hygroscopic, sugar attracts liquid, so humid environments are not good for your creme brulees once they have been blow-torched.
+Being hygroscopic, sugar attracts liquid.
+Humid environments are not good for your creme brulees once they have been blow-torched.
 If you caramelize the sugar before refrigerating, it will soften and turn into a caramel sauce!

 Store this vegan creme brulee in the fridge before caramelizing the top.
 Make sure they are airtight by sealing them with some cling film until ready to serve.
 They will keep for 3-4 days in the fridge.

 I do not recommend freezing vegan creme brulee.

 Frequently asked questions

 You can caramelize the sugar under the grill provided that you've used heat-resistant ramekins.
 You just need to make sure it is very hot, as you don’t want to leave them under there for too long as this could melt the pudding underneath.

 Yes, you can substitute the almond milk for soy milk or oat milk to make this creme brulee nut-free.

 Yes, this vegan creme brulee is also gluten-free.

 You can use another heat-resistant cup or bowl to make these puddings.
 I also tested the recipe as a large creme brulee "to-share" (pictured below).